bzah/git-training/exercise2.md

 # GIT training
-## Exercice 2; no slides 19-36 of https://slides.com/danapopovici/gittuto-10aa0f#/19
+## Exercise 2; no slides 19-36 of https://slides.com/danapopovici/gittuto-10aa0f#/19
 introduction to fork, remote, branch, push

 1. Fork the repository on github